 Luminal B tumors have a higher grade and higher Ki-67 expression than luminal A tumors and are associated with a worse prognosis.
 These tumors are typically ER and/or PR positive and HER2/neu negative.
 The frequency of TP53 mutations is higher in the luminal B subtype than in the luminal A subtype.2-4

 Basal-like tumors, which account for 10% to 20% of breast cancers, are often referred to as triple-negative breast cancers (TNBCs) because they are typically negative for ER, PR, and HER2/neu expression.
 Basal-like tumors have a high frequency of TP53 mutations (80%) as well as RB1 and BRCA1 mutations.
 Basal-like tumors are characterized by high Ki-67 expression, high histologic grade, and a poorer prognosis compared to the luminal subtypes.2-4

 The HER2/neu-positive subtype, which accounts for 15% to 20% of breast cancer cases, is divided into two subgroups: tumors that express ER genes and tumors that do not express ER genes.
 The HER2/neu-positive subtype is characterized by overexpression of HER2/neu and HER2/neu-associated genes, high Ki-67 expression, high histologic grade, and a poor prognosis.
-HER2/neu-positive tumors have higher expression of TP53 than do luminal-HER2/neu-positive tumors, which have higher expression of the luminal cluster ...
+HER2/neu-positive tumors have higher expression of TP53 than do luminal-HER2/neu-positive tumors, which have higher expression of ...